GandhiCloudLab/wcare-web/readme.md

 3. Modify the dockerhub id accordingly in line nos.
 5, 6 and 7.

-4. Create Docker image
+4. Create Docker image and Push to the registry.

-4.1.
+You can do any of the below 2 steps a and b.

+#### a) dockerhub.com

 Run the below sh file to create docker image and push to dockerhub.com

 ```
 sh ./build-dockerhub.sh
 ```
 Note: It will ask for image registry (dockerhub) password and you would need to enter it.

-4.b.
+#### b) openshift 3.11 internal registry

 Run the below sh file to create docker image and push to openshift 3.11 internal registry.

 ```
 sh ./build-docker-ocp311.sh